fujaba/fulibFx/docs/testing/2-controllers.md

 ```

 Whenever something is loading asynchronously the method `waitForFxEvents()` should be called before checking the results.
-This assures that all JavaFX events have been run before continuing the tests.
+This ensures that all JavaFX events have been run before continuing the tests.
 Another way of waiting is the `sleep()` method, which allows to wait for a predefined time.

 ---